-NAME Sunday Mabaso QAULIFICATIONS ICATIONS GDE: Mining Engineering, Certificate: Mine Closure and Rehabilitation, MBA, Postgrad Certificate: Climate Change and Energy Law RESPONSIBILITY ON Project Leader and Reviewer PROJECT
+NAME Sunday Mabaso QAULIFICATIONS GDE: Mining Engineering, Certificate: Mine Closure and Rehabilitation, MBA, Postgrad Certificate: Climate Change and Energy Law RESPONSIBILITY ON Project Leader and Reviewer

+PROJECT

+PROFESSIONAL EAPASA (Reg.
+No. 2022/4485), IAIAsa (No. 7442)

-PROFESSIONAL EADACA (Dam No. 2002/4405) PROFESSIONAL REGISTRATION EAPASA (Reg.
-No. 2022/4485) EXPERIENCE Sunday Mabaso is the Principal Consultant at Vahlengwe since 2021.
-Sunday has plus 30 years of experience in the mining industry with 20 years spent at the Department of Mineral Resources and Energy wherein for seven (7) years as a Regional Manager (3 years in Northern Cape and 4 years in Gauteng).
-He has acquired various qualifications in mining Graduate Diploma in Engineering: Mining, Post Graduate Certificate in Climate Change and Energy Law from the University of the Witwatersrand and Certificate in Mine Closure and Rehabilitation with the University of Pretoria.
-His areas of expertise in Environmental Management, Mining Legislation, Mine Economics, and Social and Labour Plans.
-Sunday has published several academic papers including "Legacy Gold Mine Sites & Dumps in the Witwatersrand: Challenges and Required Action" in the Journal of Natural Resources, Vol 14, 2023. https://doi.org/10.4236/nr.2023.145005.
-NAME Khanyile Mgiba-Mutero QUALIFICATIONS Higher Certificate in Life and Environmental Science, currently studying towards a Bachelor of Arts in Environmental Management with University of South Africa (UNISA) RESPONSIBILITY ON PROJECT Report Compiler (Trainee) PROFESSIONAL SACNASP Student (169444) REGISTRATION EXPERIENCE Khanyile Mgiba-Mutero is an environmental trainee who has 2 years working experience in the Environmental Management field.
+REGISTRATION SAIMM (Reg.
+No. 709244), LaRRSA

+EXPERIENCE Sunday Mabaso has been the Principal Consultant at Vahlengwe since May 2021 with prior experience of more than 20 years of service at the Department of Mineral Resources and Energy of which he served seven (7) years as a Regional Manager (3 years in Northern Cape and 4 years in Gauteng).
+He has acquired various qualifications in mining and in 2021 completed an MBA with Milpark Business School and a Post Graduate Certificate in Climate Change and Energy Law with the University of the Witwatersrand, Mine Closure and Rehabilitation with the University of Pretoria.
+His experience includes monitoring and enforcing compliance with Social and Labour Plan and Mine Economics in terms of the MPRDA and the Mining Charter, Environmental Management and Waste Management in terms of NEMA and NEM: Waste Act.
+Sunday has recently published several papers including, "Legacy Gold Mine Sites & Dumps in the Witwatersrand: Challenges and Required Action in the Journal of Natural Resources, Vol 14, 2023 https://doi.org/10.4236/nr.2023.145005 Social and Environmental Challenges caused by Legacy Gold Mining in Johannesburg: Government's Action Plan. eBook: ISBN: 978-81-19491-53-7.
+DOI: 10.9734/bpi/npgees/v9/10672F

+NAME Khanyile Mgiba-Mutero

+QUALIFICATIONS Higher Certificate in Life and Environmental Science, currently studying

+towards a Bachelor of Arts in Environmental Management with University of

+South Africa (UNISA)

+RESPONSIBILITY ON Report Compiler (Trainee)

+PROJECT

+PROFESSIONAL SACNASP Student (169444)

+REGISTRATION

+EXPERIENCE Khanyile Mgiba-Mutero is an environmental trainee who has 2 years working experience in the Environmental Management field.
 She has a University of South Africa Higher Certificate in Life and Environmental Science and is currently studying towards BA in Environmental Management 3 rd Level at the University of South Africa.
 She has performed environmental assessments (BAR and S&EIR), Mine Closure and Water Use Licence Application (WULA), and environmental compliance auditing.
 Her core competencies include research and report writing.
+In the drafting of this Scoping report, Khanyile was assisted by a team of experienced Stakeholder and GIS specialists.